Bleach bypass: Use in film and television

 "Bleach bypass", as used in this context, was first used in Kon Ichikawa's film Her Brother (1960).
 A former chemist, cinematographer Kazuo Miyagawa invented bleach bypass for Ichikawa's film.
 Miyagawa had been inspired by the color rendition created by Oswald Morris for John Huston's 1956 film of Moby-Dick using dye-transfer Technicolor, and was achieved through the use of an additional black-and-white overlay.
 Actually, this is a throw-back to pre-1944 Technicolor, which incorporated a silver-containing "blank receiver" with the silver image printed from the green separation negative, but at 50% density, upon which the color dyes were imprinted by utilizing "imbibition"; this concept may have been employed here, but at a different density.

 The technique remained largely overlooked by Western cinematographers until its use by Roger Deakins in all release prints for the movie Nineteen Eighty-Four.
+At one point, Radford and the cinematographer Roger Deakins originally wanted to shoot the film in black and white, but the financial backers of the production, Virgin Films, opposed this idea.
+Instead, Deakins used bleach bypass to give a distinctive washed-out look to the film's color values as this was recreated for this production by Key.

 The effect subsequently became a standard option in film labs around the world and saw widespread use before the near-universal adoption of digital cinema in the 2020s.
-Practitioners include cinematographers Rodrigo Prieto, Remi Adefarasin, Darius Khondji, Dariusz Wolski, Walter Carvalho, Oliver Stapleton, Newton Thomas Sigel, Park Gok-ji, Shane Hurlbut, Steven Soderbergh (as "Peter Andrews"), Tom Stern, Vittorio Storaro, and Janusz Kamiński (notably on Steven Spielberg's Saving Private Ryan and Minority Report).
+Practitioners include cinematographers Ericson Core, Rodrigo Prieto, Remi Adefarasin, Darius Khondji, Dariusz Wolski, Walter Carvalho, Oliver Stapleton, Newton Thomas Sigel, Park Gok-ji, Shane Hurlbut, Steven Soderbergh (as "Peter Andrews"), Tom Stern, Vittorio Storaro, and Janusz Kamiński (notably on Steven Spielberg's Saving Private Ryan and Minority Report).